What are the Differences Between Microsoft 365 Business Standard vs. Premium

 Mobile Device Management (MDM) Capabilities

-While both of subscriptions are able to deliver on this front to some degree, Microsoft 365 Business Premium offers a more comprehensive ability to execute MDM through its exclusive combination of data loss prevention policies (DLP), Azure Information Protection and Exchange Online abilities.
+While both of subscriptions can deliver on this front, Microsoft 365 Business Premium offers a more comprehensive ability to execute MDM through its exclusive combination of data loss prevention policies (DLP), Azure Information Protection and Exchange Online abilities.

 The Verdict: Which One Should You Choose?